Aut-Labs/d-aut/README.md

 # Web Component Developer notes

-When a user successfully logs in their ĀutID information is stored in the 'Session Storage' with the Key 'aut-data'.
+When a user successfully connects with dĀut their ĀutID information is stored in the 'Session Storage' with the Key 'aut-data'.
 Don't forget to add the attributes: dao-expander, button-type, and network

 # Pre-requisite: obtain your DAO Expander Address